International Journal of Applied Dental Sciences

 How to cite this article:

-Ravi Bhujbal, Mandeep Sharma, Vinay Patil, Nishad Gawali and Rohit Singh Subedar.
+Ravi Bhujbal, Mandeep Sharma, Vinay Patil, Nishad Gawali, Rohit Singh Subedar.
 Effect of oral contraceptives in the incidence of dry socket after mandibular 3rd molar extraction: A prospective clinical study.
-International Journal of Applied Dental Sciences.
-2019; 5(3): 146-150.
+Int J Appl Dent Sci 2019;5(3):146-150.